 (iii) Calculate the total heating rate dT/dt rate at 500 hPa due to the vertical motion calculated in (ii).
 Assume that the diabatic heating is zero, and that ρ = 0.5 kg/m3.
 Convert your answer to K/day.
 Hint: You have to use a formula from first term.

 6.9. (a) There is some flexibility here in what the right answer is.
-The low level geostrophic wind, following the geopotential height contours would generate positive geostrophic vorticity everywhere where there is cyclonic curvature.
+The low level geostrophic wind (following the geopotential height contours) would exhibit positive geostrophic vorticity at locations with cyclonic curvature.
 The cyclonic curvature looks to be larger at the north and south ends of the low, so there is likely the maximum.
-If you add the planetary vorticity (f), then the absolute vorticity max is on the north side of the low.
+If you add the planetary vorticity (f), then the absolute vorticity max is likely on the north side of the low.

 6.9 (b) The thermal wind would be parallel to thickness contours with the warm air on the right.